MGCodesandStats/hotel-modelling/articles/knn.md

 ## SMOTE Oversampling Technique

-As mentioned, the dataset in question is unbalanced.
-As a result, it is necessary to oversample the minor class (1 = cancellations) in order to ensure that the KNN results are not skewed towards the major class.
+Given the uneven nature of the dataset, it is necessary to oversample the minor class (1 = cancellations) in order to ensure that the KNN results are not skewed towards the major class.

-This can be done by using the SMOTE technique.
+This can be done by using the SMOTE oversampling technique.

-After having imported and scaled the data using MinMaxScaler, SMOTE can be imported from the imblearn library:
+After having imported and scaled the data using MinMaxScaler, SMOTE can be imported from the imblearn library.
+Counter is imported for the purposes of summarizing the class distributions.

 ```
 import imblearn